godotengine/godot-docs/classes/class_visualscriptcustomnode.rst

 - :ref:`String<class_String>` **_get_text** **(** **)** |virtual| |const|

-Return the custom node's text, which is shown right next to the input **sequence** port (if there is none, on the place that is usually taken by it).
+Returns the custom node's text, which is shown right next to the input **sequence** port (if there is none, on the place that is usually taken by it).

 ----